yashcrest/React-Movie-Finder/README.md

 # React Movies Finder App

-This is a simple Movie Finder app that is build with React JS.
+This is a Movie Finder app build using React JS.